How much is 8GB of data and do I need more than that?

 Should I have more than 8GB of data?

-8GB of data is likely to offer you a decent amount of functionality and options if you don’t use your phone for heavily streaming video and audio quality.
+8GB of data is likely to offer you a decent amount of functionality and options if you don’t use your phone for heavily streaming video and audio.
 You may be able to make this limit stretch to suit your needs if you tend to just occasionally check the internet and browse social media.

 Rebekah Carter